top of page

 Price: $350 - Commuter; $525 - Double Occupancy; $695 - Private room

 Join us for our annual contemplative Advent retreat amidst the beauty, peace, and hospitality of The Bishop’s Ranch.
 As in previous years, the Advent retreat will be curated and overseen by our Chaplain, Fr.
 Brendan E. Williams, CMR, who is also a professional spiritual director, scholar of religion, and experienced teacher of contemplative practices.
 Whether you are long experienced with the practice of quiet, contemplative retreats or exploring new vistas, we invite you to nourish your soul in the depth and contemplative quietude of Advent at the Ranch.
+This year's theme is Silence as the Language of Heaven.

 Trail and Canvas